The 6-Step Technical SEO Health Check

 Make sure your sitemap includes your most important pages, isn’t including pages you don’t want Google to index, and is structured correctly.
 Once you have done all this, you should resubmit your sitemap to your Google Search Console.

-4. Ensure your website is mobile friendly
+4. Ensure your website is mobile-friendly

 Last year Google announced the roll out of mobile-first indexing.
 This meant that instead of using the desktop versions of the page for ranking and indexing, they would be using the mobile version of your page.
 This is all part of keeping up with how users are engaging with content online.
 52% of global internet traffic now comes from mobile devices so ensuring your website is mobile-friendly is more important than ever.

-Google’s Mobile-Friendly Test is a free tool you can use to check if you page is mobile responsive and easy to use.
+Google’s Mobile-Friendly Test is a free tool you can use to check if your page is mobile responsive and easy to use.
 Input your domain, and it will show you how the page is rendered for mobile and indicate whether it is mobile-friendly.

 It’s important to manually check your website, too.
 Use your own phone and navigate across your site, spotting any errors along key conversion pathways of your site.
 Check all contact forms, phone numbers, and key service pages are functioning correctly.
 If you’re on desktop, right click and inspect the page.